ansible-collections/overview/collection_requirements.rst

 For most repository GitHub actions are sufficient, see `example <https://github.com/ansible-collections/collection_template/tree/main/.github/workflows>`_

+The sanity tests MUST pass but adding some tests to the ignore.txt file is an allowed method of getting them to pass.
+All entries in ignores.txt MUST have a justification, preferably a comment in the ignore.txt file for each entry.
+Reviewers can block acceptance of a new collection if they don't agree with the ignores.txt entries.

 FIXME to write a guide "How to write CI tests" (from scratch / add to existing) and put the reference here

 Unit Testing